lindsaylandry/go-cross-stitch/README.md

 This will make two files in examples/test_images:
 ```
 FullMoon150px-dmc-lab.png
-FullMoon150px-dmc.html
+FullMoon150px-dmc.pdf
 ```
-the png is the image converted to cross-stitch DMC thread colors. the HTML is the instructions to stitch the pattern, with the DMC image included.
+the png is the image converted to cross-stitch DMC thread colors. the PDF is the instructions to stitch the pattern, with the DMC image included.

 ### Flags
 ```